-According to a 2011 AARP survey of 1,200 Baby Boomers, of those who retired (nearly 250 of them): 69% went directly from full-time work to full-time retirement, 6% worked part-time mainly because they need the income, 11% worked part-time mainly for interest or enjoyment, and 4% started their own business.
+According to a 2011 AARP survey of 1,200 Baby Boomers, of those who retired (nearly 250 of them): Sixty-nine percent went directly from full-time work to full-time retirement, six percent worked part-time mainly because they need the income, eleven percent worked part-time mainly for interest or enjoyment, and four percent started a business.
 What do you see when you look into your retirement future?

 In addition to thinking about and planning your financial security, as a person living with diabetes, consider how the changes in your weekly routine might affect your activity and fitness levels, food choices, and free time.
 Anda Stipinsgang of Whitehall, NY, decided that the combined stress of a job teaching special education students coupled with moving into a new home contributed to a variety of health issues.
 She took early retirement in January 2012, and says she can now “channel my energy into effectively managing my type 2 diabetes.”

-Consider these four strategies to help make your retirement a happy and more healthful one:
+Consider these four strategies to help make your retirement a happy and healthier one:

 The median life expectancy in the United States is currently over seventy-eight years, which means that if you retire at age sixty-five, chances are you will have about 5,000 days to fill.
 Why not go out and seize every one?